How to Choose Health Insurance in 6 Steps

 • HMOs are budget-friendly plans that are usually cheaper but have more restrictions.

-HMOs are good if you're looking for more affordable coverage and are willing to follow the plan's more strict rules.
+HMOs are good if you're looking for more affordable coverage and are willing to follow the plan's stricter rules.
 For example, you'll need a referral from your primary doctor before seeing a specialist.
 And you'll pay the full cost of medical care when the doctor isn't in your plan's network (except in emergencies when you'll have coverage anywhere).

 • PPOs are more flexible health insurance plans that usually cost more.

 With a PPO, you'll have coverage for both in-network and out-of-network doctors, though it's usually cheaper to stay in-network.
 This gives you more freedom about where you get your medical care.
-You can also make an appointment directly with a specialist, without needing a referral.
+You can also make an appointment directly with a specialist without needing a referral.

 6. Look for any extras that tip the scales